-You can find our guanaco at Puente al Sur, a multi-species exhibit located on the north side of the Zoo near the Little Puffer train station.
+You can find our guanaco at Puente al Sur, a multi-species habitat featuring South American animals located on the north side of the Zoo near the Little Puffer train depot.

 They are well adapted to the harsh conditions of their habitat and have special fat pads on their hooves to help keep their footing on rocky terrain.
 Their large eyes with thick lashes help to protect them from dust and dirt that is kicked up by heavy winds.
 A split upper lip can be used like fingers to grasp food.
 Guanacos will rarely drink water, getting nearly all the moisture they need from their diet.

-Lifespan is 20-25 years in the wild, and up to 28 in captivity.
+Lifespan is 20-25 years in the wild, and up to 28 under human care.

 Guanacos have a wide range across southern South America including Peru, Chile, Bolivia, Paraguay and Argentina.
 They prefer grasslands, scrub and other open dry habitats from sea level up to 13,000 feet.